Rat Care

 Where should first-time rat owners start?

 Start with a practical cage layout before choosing a theme.
-If you are setting up for new rats, read the first 30 days with pet rats guide alongside the product routes.
+If you are setting up for new rats, read the first 30 days with pet rats guide alongside the product choices.

 Can a rat cage be themed and still practical?